woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 First of all, I would like to thank [Nick Elprin](https://twitter.com/DominoDataLab) for his tremendous support since the early days of Domino.
-Not only has Nick given me unlimited cloud resources in the last couple weeks to experiment with this R
-+ H2O + Domino combination (it all began with a quick email *"Hi Nick, can I use H2O on Domino?"*), he also continously helps me out with many technical issues and turns my requests into new features.
+Not only has Nick given me unlimited cloud resources in the last couple weeks to experiment with this R + H2O + Domino combination (it all began with a quick email *"Hi Nick, can I use H2O on Domino?"*), he also continously helps me out with many technical issues and turns my requests into new features.

 Then, of course, is the [Oxdata team](http://0xdata.com/about/) ([Sri Ambati](https://twitter.com/srisatish), [Arno Candel](https://twitter.com/ArnoCandel), Viraj Parmar, Cliff Click, Kevin Normoyle, [Raymond Peck](https://twitter.com/raymondpeck3), Spencer Aiello and many others) behind the H2O engine.
-Since the early days when I begam taking my baby steps to understand H2O, they have been providing me tips and information about H2O as well as encouraging me to push the boundaries.
+Since the early days when I began taking my baby steps to understand H2O, they have been providing me tips and information about H2O as well as encouraging me to push the boundaries.
 Especially Arno who gave me some very specific advice on fine-tuning ```h2o.deeplearning``` and other functions.

-I hope you will find this post useful.
+I hope you find this post useful.
 If you decide to give this a R + H2O + Domino combination a try but have questions regarding the set up, feel free to [email](mailto:jofai.chow@gmail.com) / [tweet](https://twitter.com/matlabulous) me as well as the Domino and Oxdata team.
 I know your questions and feedback will help them evolve and shape even better products for data science.
-Unfortunately, I need to follow the rules of the Kaggle competitions and I can't tell you exactly what I do to climb up the leaderboard.
-But you can probably guess it from the name of my blog "[Blend It Like a Bayesian!](http://bit.ly/blenditbayes)".
+Unfortunately, I need to follow Kaggle competition rules and I can't tell you exactly what I do to climb up the leaderboard.
+Yet, you can pretty much guess it from the name of my blog "[Blend It Like a Bayesian!](http://bit.ly/blenditbayes)".

 <br><br>

-I afraid I can't cover everything in one post but I will continue to blog about other cool Domino and H2O features in the coming weeks.
+I afraid I can't cover everything in one post but I will continue to blog about other cool Domino and H2O features in the coming months.

 Till next time.